thomassigone/ECS522UA2/README.md

 Extract the .zip file and from the root of the directory that the file was extracted to first run:

 1. npm install
+2. npm install axios
-2. npm install react-router-dom
+3. npm install react-router-dom
-3. npm start
+4. npm start

 Which installs the dependencies needed by the application and then starts the app on http://localhost:3000.